-You can rebuild good credit by getting a secured credit card here, through PNC Bank with a small deposit of $250.
-Another fantastic way is called a “credit builder” through BMO bank; you would need to go into a local branch to sign up for the “credit builder”, it’s a great way to rebuild or establish credit.
-We recommend these two products to our clients all the time, with extraordinary results.
+You can rebuild good credit by getting a secured credit card here, through Capital Bank with a small deposit of $200.
+Another fantastic way is called a “credit builder” through Self-Lender bank; you would need to go online to sign up for the “credit builder”, it’s a great way to rebuild or establish credit with a Merchandise Line of Credit.
+We recommend these three products to our clients all the time, with extraordinary results.

 By making your credit card and loan payments on-time every month, you can start building a positive credit history and boast your credit score by approximately 100-150 points in as little as one year.
 Keep in mind for optimal results use your credit card at least one time a month, every month and use only 10% of your available credit.
 Example: a $500 limit should only carry a monthly balance of $50.
 This in return will demonstrate activity and proper credit utilization and a huge boast to your credit score.

 If you choose different sources make certain you know the following: Does the credit card or bank report payments to all three major credit reporting agencies?
 This is essential, because the main reason you want a secured credit card or loan is to repair your credit.
 If the credit card company or bank doesn’t report your payments to a credit reporting agency, then there’s no reason to apply.

 Most consumers do not understand what goes into computing their credit score or how their score will affect their ability to get a mortgage, car loan, or a credit card and in some cases employment.